 Perfectly bestriding the mighty Danube River, the Hungarian capital is certainly worthy of its moniker “The Pearl of the Danube”.
 Budapest is a city of contrasts meaning that though awe-inspiring churches, monuments, and museums line its ancient streets, it is also a very lively and hip place with a wide roster of grungy bars and idiosyncratic attractions.
-A Budapest walking tour is the best way to see these contrasts and to explore the cocktail of urban, classic, and contemporary sights.
+A Budapest walking tour is the best way to see these contrasts and explore the cocktail of urban, classic, and contemporary sights.
 This post includes a map for a self-guided free walking tour of Budapest.
 Enjoy your walk! 🙂

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.